rdpeng/msdr_print/manuscript/Advanced.md

 ```

 You could of course then manipulate this expression inside of the function
 you're writing.
-The exmaple below first uses `match.call()` to capture the
+The example below first uses `match.call()` to capture the
 expression that the user entered.
 The first argument of the function is then
 extracted and evaluated.
 If the first expressions is a number, then a string is
 returned describing the first argument, otherwise the string